limengran98/CHMR/README.md

-# Pretraining Script for MultiModalTreeVQ
+# Pretraining Script for CHMR

 This repository contains the code for pretraining a model using custom data and pretrained checkpoints.